Instruments and Teachers

 K. Arfken is a professor for baroque and classical oboe at the music academy Basel, Schola Cantorum Basiliensis, Switzerland and regularly gives summer courses in the whole of Europe.

 The recorder course will cover music from the middle ages to contemporary music, and there are both private and group lessons.
-The participants are expected to prepare a program of 2-3 pieces before the course.
+The participants are expected to prepare a programme of 2-3 pieces before the course.
 The group lessons will concentrate on playing technique and improvisation.

 Öller is also a founding member of the early music ensemble Fioretto, mediaeval music ensemble Oliphant, the recorder ensemble Tuulen Viemää (Gone with the Wind), and the baroque ensemble La Compagnie Inégale.